augustoamerico/markdown-cv/resume.md

     Dealed with Gigabyte size data (json/parquet).

-    **Tasks:** Batch and stream infrastructure implementation; Framework creation for project unification and ease to deploy on production; Development and iteration of models with human feedback; Development of dashboards / web apps for human feedback; Model monitoring and performance evaluation (recall, fpr, auc, others); Label Management;
+    **Tasks:** Batch and stream infrastructure implementation; Create Ops Framework to unify project structure and deployment; Development and iteration of models; Development of dashboards for human feedback; Model monitoring and performance evaluation; Label Management;

 2017/11-2019/03